inboxamitraj/flask-parse-json/Readme.md

-This is a simple Flask webapp to parse json output to webUI
+This is a simple Flask webapp to publish Rest APIs response to webUI

 # How to Run -